-I am obsessed with Poinsettia, I don’t know why, but I just love this red leaves flower that brings a festive mood to my home every end of the year.
-Last year, I crochet some poinsettia coasters which don’t really look like poinsettia except for the color tone… 😆 but they really get me into the mood of Christmas.
-This year, I make poinsettia again and this time with fabrics and wires.
+I am obsessed with Poinsettia, I don’t know why, but I just love this red leaves flower that brings a festive mood to my home the end of the year.
+Last year, I crochet some poinsettia coasters, which don’t really look like poinsettia except for the color tone. but they really get me into the mood of Christmas.
+This year, I make poinsettia again, and this time with fabrics and wires.

-These fabric poinsettia flowers can be made into a flower bouquet for table decoration during Christmas or as ornaments for your Christmas tree and other decorations like wreath etc… You may add some glitters to the flower by applying glue along the petals’ edges and veins, the spread some glitters on them and set them aside for drying.
+These fabric poinsettia flowers can be made into a flower bouquet for table decoration during Christmas or as ornaments for your Christmas tree and other decorations like wreaths etc… You may add some glitters to the flower by applying glue along the petals’ edges and veins, the spread some glitters on them, and set them aside for drying.

 Happy making this fabric poinsettia and Merry Christmas……

 - Start crocheting and share your completed handmade on Facebook and/or Instagram.
 Remember to tag us, @craftpassion, so that we are able to see it.